readingcapital/readingcapital.github.io/volume-1/index.md

 The purpose of reducing the required time to produce a given item is not to save labour-time, but to save necessary labour-time in order to increase surplus labour-time.
-Hence, labour saving technologies do not result in a reduction of work.
+Labour saving technologies do not result in a reduction of work.

 ### Chapter 13: Co-operation ###